Tommyse/smart-insole-fudan-turku/README.md

 # Classifier integration

-Boosting selected as integrated classifier.
+Boosting selected as integrated classifier for the website.

 ## Code

-- Pydoc documentation
+- Using pydoc for documentation

 ## Data